Temporal Stream Logic: Synthesis beyond the Bools: Experimental Results

 \section{Experimental Results}

-To evaluate our synthesis procedure we implemented a tool in Haskell, which follows the structure of \figureref{fig:system}.
-Our tool first encodes the given \TSL specification in LTL, using the aforementioned under-approximation.
-Then, the resulting LTL formula is passed to an LTL synthesizer, implementing the Bounded Synthesis approach~\cite{Schewe:2013}.
-Afterwards, the result is translated back into the corresponding CFM, from which we extract the FRP program structure.
-After providing function and predicate implementations the program is compiled into an executable.
+To evaluate our synthesis procedure we implemented a tool that follows the structure of \cref{fig:system}.
+Our tool first encodes the given \TSL specification in LTL and then refines it until an LTL solver either produces a realizability result or returns a counter-strategy that is non-spurious.
+For LTL synthesis we use the bounded synthesis tool BoSy~\cite{bosy}.
+As soon as we get a realizing strategy, given as a circuit, it is translated to a corresponding CFM.
+Then, we generate the FRP program structure.
+Finally, after providing function and predicate implementations the resulting program is compiled into an executable.

-Our tool synthesizes Haskell programs.
-It specifically targets the Yampa FRP library, implementing CCA.
-To demonstrate the effectiveness of synthesizing \TSL, we applied our tool to a collection of benchmarks from different application domains, listed in \tableref{table:results}.
+To demonstrate the effectiveness of synthesizing \TSL, we applied our tool to a collection of benchmarks from different application domains, listed in \cref{table:results}.
 Every benchmark class consists of multiple specifications, addressing different features of \TSL.
 We created all specifications from scratch, where we took care that they either relate to existing textual specifications, or real world scenarios.
-For every benchmark, we report the synthesis time, the size of the generated CFM and the number of conditionals of the final FRP program.
-We do not compare against other tools, since, at the time of writing, our tool is the only one supporting \TSL.
-To the best of our knowledge, there is no other comparable specification logic that is as expressive as \TSL.
+A short description of each benchmark class is given in \cref{apx:benchmarks}.